jeankassio/OpenChainApi/README.md

 	blocknotify=curl "https://your_url/hook/blocknotify.php?tx=%s"

-If using an external disk for the blockchain, use the code "datadir=/youdirectory/bitcoin" above
+If using an external volume for the blockchain, use the code "datadir=/youdirectory/bitcoin" above